syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/How-Does-the-Helper-class-Support-Percentage-Sizinng-in-GridControl-or-GridDataBoundGrid.md

 ---
 layout: post
 title: Helper class support percentage sizing in GridControl | Syncfusion
-description: Learn here all about how does the helper class support percentage sizing in Syncfusion Windows Forms GridControl control and more.
+description: Learn here all about how does the helper class support percentage sizing in Syncfusion Windows Forms GridControl and more.
 platform: windowsforms
 control: Grid
 documentation: ug